20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Gathering supplies in advance is the single most important preparation step for running DIY squishy crafts with a group.
 Mid-activity supply hunting destroys momentum and invites chaos.
 Stock the following core supplies and you will have everything needed for the majority of the 20 projects in this post.

-Core squishy supplies:
+Core DIY Squishy Crafts supplies:

 • Balloons in assorted colors round, standard latex balloons work for the majority of balloon-based squishies